 1. Conserve wild lands for generations to come.

-3. Protect ecosystems and biodiversity.
+3. Protect natural ecosystems, wildlife, and biodiversity.

 4. Provide spaces for outdoor recreation (there are more than 13,000 miles of trails on both land and water).

 5. Offer recreational benefits that improve health, boost energy and get people outside in nature.

 6. Are sources of natural sounds, clean water, and fresh air.

 7. Provide free Junior Ranger programs that encourage kids to learn about nature—including plants, birds and animals—and environmental stewardship in the parks and at home.